drei-devbuilds/drei-devbuilds/README.md

 **Web Developer**

-I like making things and figuring out how they work.
+I like making things and figuring out how they work, I love the feeling of overthinking a problem and then finding out in the end that the solution is simpler

 ### Tech Stack